ydahal1/ydahal1/jokes.md

-I considered building the patio by myself.
-But I didn't have the stones.
+A horse walks into a bar.
+The bar tender says "Hey."
+The horse says "Sure."

 [
-Sun Aug 17 00:32:02 UTC 2025
+Mon Aug 18 00:31:56 UTC 2025
  ]